ApryseSDK/pdftron-react-native/README.md

 ##### onAnnotationsSelected
 function, optional

-This function is called if annotations are selected.
+This function is called when an annotation(s) is selected.

 Parameters: